Saleh Mohammad Registani

-Saleh Mohammad Registani (born 1963) is a Persian author and Afghanistani politician from Panjshir.
+Saleh Mohammad Registani (born 1963) is a senior military commander in the National Resistance Front and a former politician from Panjshir Province.
 He is an ethnic Tajik.

-During the Soviet invasion of Afghanistan, Registani joined Ahmad Shah Massoud's forces.
-In the late 1990s he was appointed as the military attaché of the ousted-Rabbani government to Dushanbe, Tajikistan.
-After the fall of the Taliban, he was appointed as the military attache to Moscow, Russia, where he served till 2004.
+During the Democratic Republic of Afghanistan, Registani joined Ahmad Shah Massoud's forces.
+In the late 1990s he was appointed as the military attaché of the ousted-Islamic State of Afghanistan to Dushanbe, Tajikistan.
+After the formation of the Afghan Interim Administration in late 2001, he was appointed as the military attache to Moscow, Russia, where he served until 2004.

-During the parliamentary elections of 2005, he was elected representative of the Panjsher province to Afghanistan's House of Representatives or Wolesi Jirga, where he had served till 2021.
+During the parliamentary elections of 2005, he was elected representative of Panjshir Province to Afghanistan's House of Representatives or Wolesi Jirga, where he had served till 2021.
+After the fall of Kabul, he fled Afghanistan and joined the National Resistance Front, in which he serves as a senior commander.
+He reportedly returned to Afghanistan in 2026 and resides in the Hindu Kush to continue the insurgency against the Islamic Emirate of Afghanistan.

-He was the author of the Persian language Massoud: Shaheed Raahe Sulh wa Azadi.
+He is the author of the Persian language Massoud: Shaheed Raahe Sulh wa Azadi.